 - Allow the pear almond tart to cool completely before carefully removing it from the pan and placing on a large plate or on a wire rack.

-In the fridge: This classic pear frangipane tart can only be kept in the fridge for about 3-4 days in a storage box or under plastic wrap.
+In the fridge: This classic pear frangipane tart can only be kept in the fridge for about 3-4 days in a airtight container or under plastic wrap.

 In the freezer: You can also prepare it in advance and store it in the freezer wrapped in plastic wrap or in a storage box for up to 3 months.